 The Heart of Aromatherapy: Peppermint clears congestion, soothes sore muscles and joints, supports digestion, eases nausea, uplifts and energizes, and focuses and sharpens the mind.

-The Complete Book of Essential Oils and Aromatherapy: Peppermint aromatherapy benefits include helping relieve digestive problems, sinus congestion, headache, muscle aches and pains, menstrual cramps, tension, fatigue, and apathy.
+The Complete Book of Essential Oils and Aromatherapy: Uses for peppermint essential oil include helping relieve digestive problems, sinus congestion, headache, muscle aches and pains, menstrual cramps, tension, fatigue, and apathy.